Honeta/C-Repl/README.md

 # C-Repl

-It supports signed or unsigned integer(also short/long long) and float(also double) calculations currently.You can use it like this:
+C-Repl supports signed or unsigned integer(also short/long long) and float(also double) calculations currently.

+You can use it like this:

 >`crepl> 12 + 3`
 >